dydxmathcos/dydxmathcos/README.md

 # Marcos Felipe

 Graduated in the Technical Course of Systems Development by SENAI of Jandira, and student of Bachelor's Degree in Applied and Computational Mathematics from the Institute of Mathematics and Statistics of USP (IME-USP).
-Currently, I work as a back-end developer at Akire IT Consulting.
+Currently, I work as a back-end for blockchain developer at Genezys Digital Assets.

 [![Linkedin Badge](https://img.shields.io/badge/-LinkedIn-blue?style=flat-square&logo)](https://www.linkedin.com/in/marcosfbdcarvalho/)